Don’t know where to start?

 Reach out and Read believes all families should have the tools and information they need to make reading aloud a daily routine.
 They help integrate reading into pediatric practices, advise families about the importance of reading with their children, and share books that serve as a catalyst for healthy childhood development.

-Real Dads Read (RDR) is a program by Fathers Incorporated aimed at elementary and middle school aged children (K-8) and their fathers/male caregivers.
-The program goals are to encourage children to develop a love of reading, improve children’s literacy skills and educational outcomes, and to strengthen bonds between fathers/caregivers and their children.
+Real Dads Read (RDR) is a program by Fathers Incorporated aimed at elementary and middle school-aged children (K-8) and their fathers/male caregivers.
+The program goals are to encourage children to develop a love of reading, improve children’s literacy skills and educational outcomes, and strengthen bonds between fathers/caregivers and their children.

 For families who have children with ASD